UkoeHB/bevy_girk/USAGE.md

 ### Client App

 The client is a GUI app where you play a game.
-Clients communicate with the game app via a `renet` server/client relationship.
+Clients communicate with the game app through a `renet` server/client relationship.
 Game state is replicated into the client app with `bevy_replicon`/`bevy_replicon_repair`.
 Networking details are mostly hidden by `bevy_girk` APIs.

 **Setup**